astropy/astropy-APEs/APE1.rst

 and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The APE champion (a.k.a.
-Author) should first attempt to ascertain whether the idea is APE-able.
+Author) should first attempt to ascertain whether the idea is APE-licable.
 Posting to the astropy-dev mailing list is the best way to go about doing this.

 Following a discussion on astropy-dev, the proposal should be submitted as a